UltraMessaging/um_kb/kb/ssl-patch.md

    $ ln -s /lib64/libcrypto.so.1.1 libcrypto.so.1.0.0
    ```

-Once this patch is tested, the libraries stored in /tmp should be deleted.
+Once this patch is tested, the *.insecure libraries can be deleted.

 ### Ubuntu: UM 6.8 and Below

 1. Determine where your system stores the OpenSSl libraries.
    ```
-   $ ldd `which ssh` | egrep libcrypto
+   $ ldd $(which ssh) | egrep libcrypto
            libcrypto.so.1.1 => /lib/x86_64-linux-gnu/libcrypto.so.1.1 (0x00007ff30e7e3000)
    ```
    The desired libcrypto is after the "=>": /lib/x86_64-linux-gnu/libcrypto.so.1.1.